|

 P-077 Pyromorphite

 Daoping Mine, Guilin Prefecture, Guangxi Zhuang Autonomous Region, China 2.4 x 2.4 x 1.5 cm.
 The Daoping mine is China's premier locality for world-class Pyromorphite crystals.
-The amazing thing, though, is that amongst the multitude of Pyromorphite to be found from this all-but-defunct location there were a small number of extremely large (for the species) single crystals.
+The amazing thing is that amongst the multitude of Pyromorphite to be found from this all-but-defunct location there were a small number of extremely large (for the species) single crystals.
 These chunky single crystal specimens made their debut at Tucson in 2008 and were quickly bought by savvy collectors.

 P-093 Plumbogummite